 Under the (Qld), domestic violence is defined to include a pattern of abusive, threatening or coercive behaviour over time.
 The Queensland Government explains that coercive control is regarded as domestic violence.

-Significantly, Queensland has passed new laws to criminalise coercive control as a standalone offence from 26 May 2025 under the .
-The changes formalise that controlling patterns of behaviour in a domestic context can attract serious penalties.
+Significantly, Queensland has passed new laws to criminalise coercive control as a standalone offence, which will commence on 26 May 2025 under the Criminal Code (Coercive Control and Affirmative Consent) and Other Legislation Amendment Act 2024.
+These reforms formally recognise that patterns of controlling or dominating behaviour in a domestic relationship can constitute a criminal offence and attract serious penalties.

 How It Differs from Physical Abuse

-While physical abuse is characterized by visible harm such as injury, coercive control operates more indirectly.
+While physical abuse is characterised by visible harm such as injury, coercive control operates more indirectly.
 It typically involves invisible but persistent actions that strip away autonomy, self-esteem and freedom.

 Because the impact is subtle, recognising coercive control can be more difficult.
 However, the law recognises this pattern as part of the broader domestic violence framework and intends to respond accordingly.